A Clinico-Pathological Study of Neogynon as a New Oral Contraceptive Steroid

 TLDR Neogynon effectively prevents pregnancy but may cause side effects like headaches and menstrual changes.

-The study assessed the effects of Neogynon, an oral contraceptive, on 184 women over 3129 cycles.
-It found the pill to be 100% effective in preventing pregnancy, with no failures reported.
-However, 12.5% of participants discontinued use before the 18th cycle due to various reasons.
+The study assessed the clinical and pathological effects of Neogynon, a new oral contraceptive, on 184 women over 3129 cycles.
+The pill, containing .25 mg d-norgestrel and .05 mg 17-ethinyl estradiol, was 100% effective in preventing pregnancy.
+However, 12.5% of participants discontinued use by the 18th cycle due to various reasons.
 Most women (73.9%) experienced no change in menstrual patterns, though some reported menorrhagia, intermenstrual spotting, or hypomenorrhea.
-Side effects included headaches, dizziness, mild depression, and sexual anorexia, with no gastrointestinal issues.
-Hair loss was reported in 5 cases.
-Endometrial biopsies showed that 85% of women had a resting endometrial pattern, while 15% were atrophic, with irregular endometrial responses in most cases.
-Additionally, 44 women continued lactation, though 9 experienced decreased milk production.
-Weight changes were noted, with 8 women gaining and 13 losing weight.
+Side effects included headaches, dizziness, mild depression, sexual anorexia, and hair loss in 5 cases.
+Endometrial biopsies showed a resting pattern in 85% of cases, with irregular responses in others.
+Despite some women experiencing weight changes and decreased milk production, no gastrointestinal side effects were noted.